sncosmo/sncosmo/docs/photdata.rst

 and non-standard, used to represent tables.
 Rather than picking a single supported file format, or worse, creating yet another new "standard", we choose to leave the file format mostly up to the user:
-It is the user's job to read their data into an `~astropy.table.Table`.
+It is the user's job to read their data into an `~astropy.table.table.Table`.

 That said, SNCosmo does include a couple convenience functions for reading and writing tables of photometric data: `sncosmo.read_lc` and